Downlink/test/Readme.md

 m2m is a lightweight communication library for developing client-server applications using the machine-to-machine framework [node-m2m](https://www.node-m2m.com).

-It uses a FaaS (Function as a Service) API also called *serverless* which enables anyone to easily create, prototype and test applications in IoT, telematics, data acquisition, process automation and a whole lot more.
+It uses a FaaS (Function-as-a-Service) API also called *serverless* allowing anyone to easily create, prototype and test applications in IoT, telematics, data acquisition, process automation and a whole lot more.

 You can deploy multiple public device servers on the fly from anywhere without the usual heavy infrastructure involved in provisioning a public server.
 Your device servers will be accessible through its user-assigned *device id* from client applications.